naylinnpkv/dune-th/README.md

 ## Approach

-- I prioritized fulfilling the basic requirements due to limited time for this take-home project.
+- I prioritized fulfilling the basic requirements as I have limited time for this take-home project.
-- As a bonus, I wrote some tests for the homepage.
+- As a bonus feature, I wrote some tests for the homepage.
 - The architecture is simple and straightforward, as the app only contains two pages.

 ---